parrt/msds689/README.md

 **INSTRUCTION FORMAT**.
 Class runs for 1:50 hours 1 day/week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
 All programming will be done in the Python 3 programming language, unless otherwise specified.

 **TARDINESS.** Please be on time for class.
 It is a big distraction if you come in late.

-**ACADEMIC HONESTY.** You must abide by the copyright laws of the United States and academic honesty policies of USF.
-You may not copy code from other current or previous students.
-All suspicious activity will be investigated and, if warranted, passed to the Dean of Sciences for action.
-Copying answers or code from other students or sources during a quiz, exam, or for a project is a violation of the university’s honor code and will be treated as such.
-Plagiarism consists of copying material from any source and passing off that material as your own original work.
-Plagiarism is plagiarism: it does not matter if the source being copied is on the Internet, from a book or textbook, or from quizzes or problem sets written up by other students.
-Giving code or showing code to another student is also considered a violation.

-The golden rule: **You must never represent another person’s work as your own.**

-If you ever have questions about what constitutes plagiarism, cheating, or academic dishonesty in my course, please feel free to ask me.

-**Note:** Leaving your laptop unattended is a common means for another student to take your work.
-It is your responsibility to guard your work.
-Do not leave your printouts laying around or in the trash. *All persons with common code are likely to be considered at fault.*

 ## Student evaluation